Delays on major roads up 12% in a year to hit record level

 Separate statistics show road traffic levels in Britain in the year to the end of March increased by 2.1% over the previous 12 months but remained 1.8% below pre-pandemic levels.

-National Highways, which is responsible for the SRN, was approached for a comment.
+A spokesperson for National Highways, which is responsible for the SRN, said: “We know delays are frustrating, but a number of factors contribute to slower-moving traffic.

+“The make-up of vehicles on the road is changing, with more HGVs and larger vehicles together with less cars.
+This brings average speeds down.

+“Roadworks are only in place where it is absolutely necessary.
+Our programme of improvements will result in long-term benefits for motorists – shorter and more reliable journeys as well as safer and smoother roads.”